 If anyone knows how to have it all, it’s a house cat.
 Like most cats, I am afflicted with an endless sense of curiosity that requires me to constantly seek new experiences.
 At the same time, however, I crave security and predictability.
 When my human made the decision to travel while working remotely for her full-time job, I could not stop purring.

-It took me years to wrap my head around the idea of not having a permanent home.
-My brain incessantly wandered amongst the big philosophical questions like what do I do with my stuff, how will I make friends, what to do about food, and so forth.
-But the one question that I just couldn’t shake was how to get mail while traveling.
+While all cats are inherently wild at heart, we are also used to having our own territory.
+In fact, when planning a nomadic lifestyle with my human companion, it took months to wrap my head around the idea of not having a permanent home.
+My brain incessantly wandered amongst the big philosophical questions like what do I do with my cat toys, how to make new friends, maintenance of my strict diet, and so forth.
+However, as a middle-aged cat who manages multiple business affairs, I worried most about how to get my mail while traveling.

-As a slow traveling nomad, one of the greatest adventures I have encountered took place in my own car!
-For anyone looking to road trip with a cat, it’s time to get ready for a new kind of experience, one that will undoubtedly strengthen your bond forever.
-At this point, Cal and I have been road-tripping together for over a year and a half.
-We’ve gone from Los Angeles to Anchorage and back.
+As a slow-traveling cat, some of the greatest adventures I encountered took place in my human’s car!
+For any house cat looking to travel with your human, it’s time to get ready for a new kind of experience, one that will undoubtedly strengthen your bond forever.